edwftw/customer-manager/README.md

 ```
 It's done.
 The application is running on http://localhost:8080

+Mongo Express is running on http://localhost:8081, and the collection is called `customers` under the database called `local`

 To test, just do a request on http://localhost:8080/customers

 To delete/destroy docker containers created, just run: